pkennedytx1/MERN-template/README.md

 If you change the server where the backend is running you must change the `proxy: http://localhost:3001` to whatever your backend endpoint is running on.
 You can find all the routes to the backend in the *src/client/src/actions/authActions.js** file.

+The authentication is using **jwt token authentication** and is using [**passport**](http://www.passportjs.org/) and [**is-empty**](https://www.npmjs.com/package/is-empty) to handle validations and authentication.

+## Interesting Notes

+Becuse Redux does not run natively in browsers or mobile devices the `compose()` functoin within store has been modified with `composeWithDevTools()` so the redux browser extension is not neccessary to run this.
+Just be aware if you start to create another redux application from scratch that it will need this replacement or the [**redux-devtools-extension** npm packacge](https://www.npmjs.com/package/redux-devtools-extension)

 This tempalte was made with ❤ by Patrick Kennedy | [Portfolio Website](https://pkennedytx1.com)